OsaPL/Versus-Brawl/README.md

 - 👻Jump height:7/10 (5/10)
 - Size: 5/10 (no change)

-Special: Always lands on its feet- No dmg from falls
+Trait: Always lands on its feet- No dmg from falls

 Rats:
 - Att dmg:3.5/10 (5/10)